 FAQ: I started filling in an application form online but now it's gone.
 What do I do?
 Periodically we need to update our online application forms, and this involves switching them off for a short time.
-For Large Grants, this happens after each deadline.
 To make sure that we always receive applications on the most up to date forms, any unfinished applications are removed at this time.
 To continue making your application you'll need to start a new form.